 In summary, if you are searching for a decent beginner cheap ukulele this is a great option.
 Better quality and sound than the Mahalos, for not a lot more money.

 There are many instruments to choose from.
 A cheap ukulele will range from little better than toys to really nice quality budget options.
-Cheap ukulele models offer a nice entry into the world of stringed instruments.
+These models offer a nice entry into the world of stringed instruments.
 They can help you determine if the instrument is you.
-If so you can trade your cheap one on ebay or the like, and upgrade to a better uke.
+If so you can trade this first one on ebay or the like, and upgrade to a better uke.

 Finding the perfect ukulele for you and your budget can be a tricky process.
 But thanks to companies like Kala and Mahalo decent models are available at low cost and therefore low risk to your wallet.

 Further reading: Have a look at our list of the top ten selling ukueles for more options.
-Most of the cheap ukulele models on that list come highly recommended for the beginner.
+Most of the models on that list come highly recommended for the beginner.